-The Department of Science and Technology is responsible for managing, staffing and operating the tracking stations on behalf of NASA.
-The stations are located at Orroral Valley and Tidbinbilla in the Australian Capital Territory and at Yarragadee in Western Australia.
+The Department of Science is responsible for managing, staffing and operating the tracking stations on behalf of NASA.
+The stations are located at Tidbinbilla in the Australian Capital Territory and at Yarragadee in Western Australia.
 A communications system links them with control centres in the US.

-Expenditure by NASA on its tracking station operations in Australia in 1983-84 was about \$16.6m.
+Expenditure by NASA on its tracking station operations in Australia in 1984-85 was about \$13m.

 An agreement was signed in 1979 between the Commonwealth Government and the European Space Agency (ESA) for the establishment and operation of a space vehicle tracking facility in Australia in support of ESA programs.
 The facility is located at the site of the Overseas Telecommunications Commission (Aust.) earth station at Carnarvon, W.A.
-Arrangements have been made with ESA for CSIRO's Parkes radio telescope to be used to support ESA's Giotto spacecraft which will try to intercept Halley's Comet in March 1986.